helinhl/helinhl.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently an assistant research professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/) at Tsinghua University.
+I am currently an associate research professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/) at Tsinghua University.
 Before this, I was a postdoctoral research scientist at [Network Management and Measurement Laboratory](http://nmgroup.tsinghua.edu.cn/yjs/index.htm), Tsinghua University, working with [Prof. Jiahai Yang](http://nmgroup.tsinghua.edu.cn/dryang/index.htm).

 I received my Ph.D. from the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/) at Tsinghua University under the supervision of [Prof. Ying Liu](https://www.insc.tsinghua.edu.cn/info/1181/1415.htm).
 Before that, I received my bachelor degree at the Department of Computer Science and Technology, Beijing University of Posts and Telecommunications (BUPT).